jaiguptanick/Blog/_posts/2020-6-06-HSCTF7_2020_Writeups.md

   width: 90%;
 }
 </style>
-These are all the writeup of web challanges in HSCTF7.<br />
+These are all the writeup of web challenges in HSCTF7.<br />
 ## Blurry Eyes
 ---
 >I can't see :(